amit130391/RentRead/README.md

 # RentRead
-RESTful API service using Spring Boot to manage an online book rental system while using MySQL to persist the data
+RESTful API service using Spring Boot to manage an online book rental system while using MySQL to persist the data.The service uses Basic Auth.

 ## Postman Collection